 Recent changes in access and perceived risk for marijuana have led to changes in use and motivations for use, particularly with adolescents.
 We surveyed college students to assess their age of onset, frequency of use, anxiety, depression, and reason for use.
-We found that participants who started during adolescence used more frequently and were more
+We found that participants who started during adolescence used more frequently and were more likely to have a nicotine dependency.
+Age of onset, depression, and anxiety related to different motivations for marijuana use.

-TO CONCEAL OR REVEAL: QUALITATIVE UNDERSTANDING OF UNDERGRADUATE MENTAL HEALTH DISCLOSURE DECISIONS
+TO CONCEAL OR REVEAL: QUALITATIVE UNDERSTANDING OF UNDERGRADUATE MENTAL HEALTH DISCLOSURE DECISIONS a need to explain academic challenges on a transcript, while concealment is often motivated by a desire to not be seen as incapable.